 If you’re currently using a mix of paper records and computer software or a variety of different computer programs, consider migrating to a single application that does everything.

 Improve Patient Punctuality

-Nothing can muck up your schedule like a late patient or one who does not show up at all.
-Reduce no-shows and late arrivals by having a consistent plan in place to remind patients about their appointments which gives them an opportunity to reschedule if they think their timing might be off.
+Nothing can muck up your schedule like a late patient or a no-show patient.
+Reduce no-shows and late arrivals by having a consistent plan in place.
+This is to remind patients about their appointments which gives them an opportunity to reschedule.

-Part of your intake procedure should be collecting your patients’ contact information as well as their preferred method of being contacted.
-It’s a good idea to send reminders both the day before as well as the morning of an appointment.
+Part of your intake procedure should be collecting your patients’ contact information and their preferred method of contact.
+It’s a good idea to send reminders both the day before and also the morning of an appointment.

 Furthermore, be sure to set up a return appointment before the patient leaves your office.
-This way your staff doesn’t have to try and chase them down later to schedule a follow-up or hygiene appointment.
+This way your staff does not have to chase them down later to schedule a follow-up.

-Regularly assessing your current processes and workflow will help you understand exactly which elements are slowing down your efficiency.
-Whether it’s poor scheduling practices, inadequately trained staff or outdated records and billing systems, it is essential to bring everything up to the highest possible standards so that you can do what you do best: provide high-quality dental care for your patients.
+Regularly assessing your processes and workflow will help you understand which elements are slowing down your efficiency.
+Whether it’s poor scheduling practices, inadequately trained staff or outdated records , it is essential to bring everything up to the highest standards so that you can do what you do best: provide high-quality dental care.

 Ready to Take Your Practice to the Next Level?
 Click Here for Real Life Stories and Reviews From Our Members